GoBrazil School

 Volunteering stories: Capoeira Therapy

-31 de August de 2017 2102 0
+31st August 2017 3667 0

 Bella came from England with the aim to combine two passions of her life – psychology and capoeira.
-She has spent July-August, 2017 by Capoeira Therapy project, 2 month of new discoveries, joy, new friends and enthusiastic plans.
+She has spent July-August, 2017 volunteering by Capoeira Therapy project, 2 month of new discoveries, joy, new friends and enthusiastic plans.
 As a psychologist she knows the importance of reflections about life experiences.
-And she was so kind
+And she was so

 Learn more